Deep beneath dove the roots,

 I did thee nothing but good deeds.

-What fault to bear if I can’t see
+What fault to bear if I cannot see

 What lies ahead of thee and me?”